JYngson/TjArevalo/README.md

 📫 Software Developer
 🧠 Brainstation Alumni

+Current Project: Development of a website displaying the number of collaborations a musician has had with other musicians.
+Utilizing the Spotify API for data, next.js + tailwind.css for frontend UI, and express + axios for backend.
+Final build to introduce use of three.js for 3D visualization of data.

 <!--
 **TjArevalo/TjArevalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.